 Typically profit and task-oriented, these written statements encapsulate the business direction of travel.
 They explain goals and desired accomplishments.

 Today’s approach: Purpose

 The idea of organisational purpose is more holistic.
-It goes down a level to describe the reason for an organisation’s existence entirely, and the journey it is taking.
+It comes down to describing the reason for an organisation’s existence entirely, and the journey it is taking.